counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 Requests that a peer start the install protocol for an app instance.
 At the same time, authorize the installation of that app instance, and generate and return a fresh ID for it.
 If the peer accepts and the install protocol completes, its ID should be the generated appInstanceId.

 Params:
-- `peerAddress: string`
+- `respondingAddress: string`
-    - Address of the peer to request installation of the app with
+    - Address of the peer responding to the installation request of the app
 - `appId: string`
     - On-chain address of App Definition contract
 - `abiEncodings:`[`AppABIEncodings`](#data-type-appabiencodings)